Who sets the rules of the game?

 Buildings must be designed so that there is an opportunity for satisfactory evacuation in the event of a fire.
 People evacuating must not be exposed to falling building parts, high temperature, high heat radiation, toxic fire gases or poor visibility that prevents evacuation to a safe place.

-In terms of folding and block doors, it must be taken into account that the wall, through its location, parking and shape, must never become an obstacle to planned escape routes.
+In terms of folding and movable doors, it must be taken into account that the wall, through its location, parking and shape, must never become an obstacle to planned escape routes.

 Existing doors used for evacuation must be outward in the direction of escape and easy to identify as exits.